jlevy/lft/lft.md

     economies.

 [^matuschak]: The term “tools for thought” has been explored by several researchers.
-    A good article Andy Matuschak and Michael Nielsen, “How can we develop transformative tools for thought?”
+    A good article by Andy Matuschak and Michael Nielsen, “How can we develop transformative tools for thought?”
     (2019). https://numinous.productions/ttft/